the-mark-algorithm/project-3/README.md

 ## Leaderboard

 Within each join algorithm (BNLJ, SMJ, HJ), the group with the fastest submission that will receive 5 bonus points for this project.
 The group with the fastest overall submission (regardless of algorithm) will receive an additional 5 bonus points.
 Thus, you have the opportunity to earn up to 10 bonus points for this project.
 To be considered for the leaderboard, your implementation must be correct and satisfy the constraints on I/O cost and peak heap memory usage.
+Only on-time submissions will be considered.

 To evaluate submissions, we will run your code repeatedly and compute the mean latency.
 If there are extremely close ties, we may award bonus points to multiple groups.
 In the performance evaluation database, `R` and `S` will have 100,000 pages each.
 The buffer will have 1000 frames.